Mindware-Lab/Ashton-Smith-Gaffiero-Interventions/MRC_Grant/MRC_General_Application_Plan_v1.md

 * contingency funding strategy;
 * September decision gate.

-## Document B — Computational and AI technical appendix
+## Document B — HRP Transfer Lab Computational and AI Technical Appendix

-The technical appendix will define:
+The appendix will specify the enabling computational methodology for the pain-specific clinical product, including:

-* evidence-source and parameter-prior architecture;
+* evidence and dataset registries;
-* model layers;
+* transportability-weighted priors;
+* modular generative models;
-* empirically constrained simulated populations;
+* empirically constrained synthetic populations;
-* simulation-based experiments;
-* model and parameter recovery;
+* parameter and model recovery;
-* power and expected-information calculations;
+* simulation-based power and study-design optimisation;
-* study-design optimisation;
+* psychometric development;
-* AI research-agent roles;
-* BPS enabling-study calibration;
+* pain-specific product calibration;
-* chronic-pain-specific model development;
-* reproducibility;
+* constrained AI-agent roles;
+* reproducibility and source traceability;
-* governance;
+* pathway-development support;
-* efficiency evaluation;
+* efficiency evaluation.

-* domain-adaptation rules.
+The appendix does not define a second funded clinical product.
+It provides the technical methodology through which the pain-specific intervention will be selected, calibrated and evaluated.

 ## Document C — BPS enabling-study protocol and calibration package